Bubble hockey champions: Lightning capture Stanley Cup

 The triumph of winning the NHL championship in a bubble was certainly no less sweet for the Tampa Bay Lightning.

-Before giving the trophy to Hedman, Bettman gave all the players credit for enduring a quarantine largely on their own for so long.
+Before giving that trophy to Hedman, Bettman gave all the players credit for enduring a quarantine largely on their own for so long.

 "To be in this place at this time under these circumstances is remarkable and frankly overwhelming," Bettman said.
 "Frankly, all of the players who participated should feel like MVPs.”

 Goals from Point and Blake Coleman and a 22-save shutout by Andrei Vasilevskiy in Game 6 were enough to power the Lightning to their second championship after winning it in 2004.
-That also came with the league on the verge of a labor stoppage, a lockout that wiped out an entire season, and similar uncertainty hangs in the air now because of the coronavirus.
+That one came just ahead of a lockout that wiped out an entire season and similar uncertainty hangs in the air now because of the coronavirus.

 Questions about the future were put off for a celebration by the Lightning and by the NHL, the first of the four major North American professional sports leagues to crown a champion since the start of the pandemic.